What is E-RUPI?

 Is it digital currency?

-No. However, it is a first step by the Government towards the introduction of a digital currency for India.
-The government is already working on developing a central bank digital currency and the launch of e-RUPI could potentially highlight the gaps in digital payments infrastructure that will be necessary for the success of the future digital currency.
+No. However, it is a first step by the Government towards the introduction of a new digital currency for India.
+The government is already working on developing a central bank digital currency and the launch of e-RUPI could potentially highlight the gaps in digital payments infrastructure that will be necessary for the success of the future digital currency or e-currency.

-No. This is not a digital payment platform like Google Pay and PayTM.
+No. The same is not a digital payment platform like google pay and PayTM.

 It is, in essence, like a prepaid voucher except that the voucher is entirely digital and the payments will be authorised by institutions like the government or banks.

-For instance, suppose you get a e-RUPI voucher for a getting a COVID vaccination.
+For instance, suppose you get an e-RUPI voucher for a getting a COVID vaccination.
 The said voucher can only be redeemed to obtain the said vaccine.

 How does it help?